Miss Puerto Rico Universe 2008: Controversy

 Conflict between the candidates and Pageant officials began when it was revealed that Ingrid Marie Rivera would be a candidate at this year's pageant.
 Prior to the Miss Puerto Rico Universe competition, Rivera had participated in several major beauty pageants.
 In 2005 she won the title of Miss Mundo de Puerto Rico (Miss Puerto Rico World) following her win she competed at the Miss World pageant placing 2nd runner-up and obtained the title of Miss Caribbean World.
 In 2003, she also held the title of Miss Global Queen.
 Rivera was also a judge at last year's Miss Puerto Rico Universe pageant won by Uma Blasini.
 Candidates were concerned about Rivera, they felt as if she should not be allowed to compete and feared that Rivera's previous pageant experience would favor her in the competition and help her win the pageant.

 Pageant night

 Rivera was booed by some members of the crowd in her swimsuit, evening gown and final question competitions.
 Despite it all Rivera won the title, although her victory is portrayed as an unfair win.
 Three days after the pageant was over an even bigger controversy arouse when it was revealed Rivera's belongings had been stolen while the competition was undergoing.
 Also Rivera's gown and makeup had been coated with pepper spray, causing redness and itchiness in her skin during the pageant.
-This incident has made headlines nationwide and is now being investigated by officers to determine who is responsible for this.
+This incident has made headlines and is now being investigated by officers to determine who is responsible for this.